Mount Sinai Queens Bills FAQ

 What do I do if I am unable to pay my bills or need additional help to pay them?

-Mount Sinai Hospital of Queens recognizes that many of the patients we serve may be unable to access quality healthcare services without financial assistance.
-If you need assistance paying your bill, please call the Mount Sinai Hospital of Queens Patient Financial Services Office at 718-906-6250, Monday through Friday from 8:00 A.M to 4:30 PM.
+Mount Sinai Queens recognizes that many of the patients we serve may be unable to access quality healthcare services without financial assistance.
+If you need assistance paying your bill, please call the Mount Sinai Queens Patient Financial Services Office at 718-906-6250, Monday through Friday from 8:00 A.M to 4:30 PM.
 Our qualified staff will help determine if you are eligible for assistance programs or the Hospital's sliding fee scale.